T'Challa (Marvel Cinematic Universe)

-T'Challa is a fictional character portrayed by Chadwick Boseman in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name—commonly known by his appointed title of Black Panther.
-He is depicted as the king of the fictional African nation of Wakanda, which is represented by a inherited costumed mantle evocative of their patron goddess, Bast.
-He initially came into conflict with some of the Avengers but later allies with them against Thanos, before having a son, being Blipped, and succumbing to an undisclosed illness.
+T'Challa is a fictional character portrayed by Chadwick Boseman in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name.
+He is initially depicted as the prince of the fictional African nation of Wakanda who holds the appointed title of Black Panther.
+He uses an advanced vibranium suit and is imbued with superhuman strength and agility granted to him by the heart-shaped herb, as a blessing bestowed upon him by Wakanda's patron deity Bast, from whom the visage of the Black Panther mantle assumed by the chosen royal members is representative and evocative of.

+After the murder of his father T'Chaka, T'Challa becomes king and finds himself in the midst of a conflict between the Avengers.
+After discovering the culprit was Helmut Zemo, T'Challa subdues him.
+He comes into conflict with his cousin Erik Stevens who usurps the throne, but eventually wins it back and thwarts Stevens' attempt to use Wakanda's vast technological resources to conquer the world.
+T'Challa has a son with Nakia and during the conflict against Thanos, leads the Wakandan armies alongside the Avengers, but falls victim to the Blip.
+After being restored to life by the Avengers, he joins them in a final and victorious battle against Thanos before rejoining his family.
+T'Challa later succumbs to an undisclosed illness and dies, and his title is passed on to his younger sister, Shuri.

-T'Challa's first appeared as a major character in Captain America: Civil War (2016), and later appeared in three further films, including his solo film Black Panther (2018), and making his final live action appearance in Avengers: Endgame (2019).
-After Boseman died of colon cancer in August 2020, Kevin Feige confirmed that the character would not be recast nor would a digital double be used, and he does not appear in Black Panther: Wakanda Forever (2022) outside of archive footage.
-Instead, T'Challa was confirmed to have died prior to the events of Wakanda Forever.
-Boseman's performance as T'Challa was lauded as being one of the first black superheroes in a big-budget film (despite not being in the first film featuring a black superhero lead, which belongs to Michael Jai White's depiction of Spawn and Wesley Snipes' incarnation of Blade), receiving critical acclaim, and his titular film became the ninth-highest-grossing film of all time.
+Originally intended to become a central MCU character, T'Challa appeared in just four MCU films before Boseman died of colon cancer in August 2020.
+Kevin Feige confirmed that the character would not be recast nor would a digital double be used for any future live-action depictions of T'Challa.
+Boseman's performance as T'Challa was lauded as being one of the first black superheroes in a big-budget film, and he received critical acclaim for his portrayal of the character.
+His titular film became the ninth-highest-grossing film of all time and was nominated for the Academy Award for Best Picture.

 Alternate versions of T'Challa from within the MCU multiverse appear in the first season of the animated series, What If...?
 (2021), with Boseman posthumously reprising the final role.
 Most notable is a depiction of T'Challa as Star-Lord, based on the Marvel Comics character of the same name.
-In October 2021, a spin-off series centered on the Star-Lord T'Challa was revealed to be in development hell due to Boseman's death.
+In October 2021, a spin-off series centered on the Star-Lord T'Challa was revealed to no longer be in active development, due to Boseman's death.